 Spinner rigging is a common tactic for summertime walleye and perch, but it is starting to catch on for other species like sturgeon and catfish in river fishing situations.

-In the video above, James Lindner and Nick Lindner are fishing in deep water near a dam where the current is cruising.
+In the video, James Lindner and Nick Lindner are fishing in deep water near a dam where the current is cruising.
 This is a prime situation to employ spinner rigging tactics when spring catfish are active and hunting for food.

 Spring Catfish Spinner Rig